 Year 2 Design and technology

 This year is structured to enable you to synthesise a broad range of complex cultural, aesthetic, research and technical factors, and design-specialisation learning, into your major design project and portfolio.

-All six units present their projects for the year in the induction session and you are asked to select all six in order of preference.
-This system is to allow for an even distribution of students across all six units.
+All seven units present their projects for the year in the induction session and you are asked to select in order of preference.
+This system is to allow for an even distribution of students across all units.
 Most students are allocated to their first choice of studio although there is no guarantee of a particular design unit - normally at worst you are allocated your second choice.